Skywola/tachufind/README.md

 # tachufind
 This program is for learning things fast, and finding things within information you already have.

+For the NEWEST source code, go to the website!
+Github does not have the capacity, so the above code is grossly out-of-date!
+The source code is below the normal download link on the download page.
 For more information, go to https://www.archeuslore.com/ and follow the TACHUFIND menu for more indepth information, where you can also download the application in EXE form, that is, the compiled application, it will install on Windows 11.